Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## Destination Number

 The phone number a message or call is sent to.
-This is the to parameter in the Nexmo APIs.
+This is the `to` parameter in the Nexmo APIs.

-## Developer API

-The API you use to manage your Nexmo account.

-## Direct downloadable link

-A direct downloadable link provides a hyperlink that points to a location within the Internet where the user can download a file.

 ## Direct-to-Carrier Network